DingLi156516/DBMS-project/README.md

 request2action.php - To process the data from request2.php

-request3.php - Output a studentís enrolled courses, and the course must have more than 1 links in its course materials, the output will extract the studentís name and the course names that this student takes.
+request3.php - Output a student’s enrolled courses, and the course must have more than 1 links in its course materials, the output will extract the student’s name and the course names that this student takes.
 And the user input in this query is the user email. when a user enters his email, the courses that have more than two links will show up.

 request3action.php - To process the data from request3.php

-request4.php - For a particular topic/category, output the number of students enrolled in courses belonging to that topic, as well as return the count of courses belonging to that topic.
+request4.php - For a topic/category, output the number of students enrolled in courses belonging to that topic, as well as return the count of courses belonging to that topic.
  The user input is the topic name that the user wants to get information about.

 request4action.php - To process the data from request4.php

 request5.php - To help faculties look for the questions relating to the course they have created.
-The faculty should input his email id and the course id heís looking for.
-If the faculty is not one of the courseís creators, there will not be any output.
+The faculty should input his email id and the course id he’s looking for.
+If the faculty is not one of the course’s creators, there will not be any output.
 The output includes the first name of the student who asked that question, the question itself, and the number of students who liked it

 request5action - To process the data from request5.php

-taskb.php - Authentication of a faculty/admin means update the table for the faculty/admin and userinfo, so we need to update both table,make the faculty approved
+taskb.php - Authentication of a faculty/admin means update the table for the faculty/admin and userinfo, so we need to update both table, make the faculty approved

 taskbinter.php - Intermediate file to redirect user to Faculty authentication or Admin authentication depending on the selection